Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: A short introduction to the RES distributions

 \section{A short introduction to the RES distributions}

 In this section, we briefly recall the definition and the main properties of the RES distributions distributions.
-We will then present and discuss a \virg{canonical parameterization} that can be built upon them.
 Many different, yet equivalent, representation of the RES family can be found in the literature \cite{CAMBANIS1981,RES_Fang,Hallin_P_2006,PAINDAVEINE,Chap_back_JP}.
 Here, we adopt the approach and the notation introduced in \cite{Chap_back_JP}.
 Moreover, in the following, we will consider only the \textit{absolutely continuous case}, i.e. we suppose that each distribution admits a density w.r.t. the Lebesgue measure on $\mathbb{R}^m$.
 Before moving on, we would like to underline that some of the outcomes discussed in the following sections have already been presented in \cite{Hallin_P_2006,PAINDAVEINE} by using a \virg{semiparametric generalization} of the Le Cam theory on Local Asymptotically Normal (LAN) families of distributions \cite{LeCam60}, \cite[Ch.6]{LeCam_Yang}.
 Our main goal here is to recast the problem of the statistical inference in RES distributions in the framework of the Hilbert spaces and present a systematic analysis based on purely geometrical concepts, such as those used in Lemmas \ref{Lem1} and \ref{Lem2}.